Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

-Despite a growing number of efficacious treatments that reduce suicide risk,15, 16 few of these efficacious interventions have been studied in large-scale community or health delivery settings.
+Despite a growing number of efficacious treatments that reduce suicide risk 43,44, a limited number of these efficacious interventions have been studied in large-scale community or health delivery settings.
 The launching of pragmatic effectiveness trials to assess how effective specific prevention interventions are in existing health care systems raises new issues.
 These trials often have: 1) broad inclusion criteria and few exclusion criteria (e.g., any adult with a given diagnosis, or a given assessment score); 2) automated recruitment and/or enrollment; 3) a modified informed consent process and/or informed consent waivers; 4) care delivered as part of, and within the constraints of, existing health care systems; 5) outcome data extracted from medical records or other administrative health care data sources (i.e., insurance claim data); and 6) large numbers of sites and participants.

 Suicide-focused pragmatic trials are likely to receive high levels of regulatory oversight, as they are often large multi-site trials, include a population at elevated risk for suicide, and are of significant public health interest given the hope to impact health policy and practice.
-At the same time, the research model for pragmatic trials (e.g., learning health care systems17) differs from those regulatory bodies, such as IRBs and DSMBs, are accustomed to seeing.18 Working out protocols for informed consent, risk management, and adverse events reporting may take more back-and-forth between researchers and regulatory bodies than a traditional efficacy trial, as the research study aims and designs are significantly different.
+At the same time, the research model for pragmatic trials, e.g., learning health care systems 45 differs from efficacy clinical trials that regulatory bodies, such as IRBs and DSMBs, are accustomed to seeing 46.
+Working out protocols for informed consent (and obtaining adequate waivers to consent when indicate, risk management, and adverse events reporting may take more back-and-forth between researchers and regulatory bodies than a traditional efficacy trial, as the research study aims and designs are significantly different.
 For example:

-- What is the appropriate informed consent process, or when is a waiver appropriate, in a trial enrolling individuals expressing suicidal ideation who will be receiving an intervention being newly implemented in a health care system, and whose outcome data will be collected through their EHR?19, 20
+- What is the appropriate informed consent process, or when is a waiver appropriate, in a trial enrolling individuals at risk for suicide who will be receiving an intervention being newly implemented in a health care system, and whose outcome data will be collected through their EHR 47,15?

-- Is a single post-randomization consent design appropriate for studies in which only those randomized to the active arm are approached for consent while the control arm participants are not aware their data is being collected as part of a randomized clinical trial?21, 22 and,
+- Is a single post-randomization consent design appropriate for studies in which only those randomized to the active arm are approached for consent while the control arm participants are not aware their data is being collected as part of a randomized clinical trial 48,49? and,

-- What is the appropriate AE and SAE monitoring and reporting plan for studies in which suicide ideation and behavior are the study endpoints and thus are expected, and the outcome data on ideation and behavior are ascertained from administrative health records and state death records?20
+- What are the appropriate AE and SAE monitoring and reporting plans for studies in which suicide ideation and behavior are the study endpoints and thus are expected, and the outcome data on ideation and behavior are ascertained from administrative health records and state death records 15?

-Pragmatic trials, as they take place in existing health care systems, may face constraints to enhancing the risk assessment and clinical management available in that system.
+Whereas efficacy trials may include enhancements to care -- including the control condition -- pragmatic trials are less likely to do so.
+For example, there may be constraints to enhancing the risk assessment and clinical management available in that system.
 Enhancements to the treatment-as-usual study arm can be limited because study participants receive the care provided in that setting.
 Finally, how are privacy protections provided when large amounts of patient data are being transferred between administrative health system records and study databases?

-Pragmatic effectiveness researchers, ethicists, and regulators are thinking through existing approaches to research ethics and safety to figure out how these apply within a learning health care context with regard to design,22 consent,19 and data and safety monitoring.20, 23 There are ongoing dialogues among the various stakeholders in this arena of research ethics and practice to address the debates presented by this emerging field.18 ,21, 24 The NIH Common Fund is supporting the Health Care Systems Research Collaboratory to explore these questions.
-The Collaboratory website has numerous relevant resources, including a link to a page of regulatory issues, as well as presentations on issues to think about in data and safety monitoring in clinical trials .
+Pragmatic effectiveness researchers, ethicists, and regulators are thinking through existing approaches to research ethics and safety to figure out how these apply within a learning health care context with regard to design 49, consent 47, and data and safety monitoring 15,50.
+There are ongoing dialogues among the various stakeholders in this arena of research ethics and practice to address the debates presented by this emerging field 46,48,51.
+The NIH Common Fund is supporting the Health Care Systems Research Collaboratory to explore these questions.
+The Collaboratory website has numerous relevant resources, including a link to a page of regulatory issues, as well as presentations on issues to think about in data and safety monitoring in clinical trials and Good Clinical Practice.

 What are the issues presented by research involving individuals at higher risk for suicide which use newer technologies as a central part of study conduct?

-A second emerging area in suicide research involves the use of technology in prevention and treatment, as well as in the conduct of the research.
-Mental health research in general is incorporating many aspects of technological innovation that are increasingly a standard part of health care delivery and research: cloud-based and mobile technologies and devices, social media, use of EHRs, web portals, secure messaging, and the development of big data platforms are all areas where research is rapidly growing.
+Another emerging area in suicide research involves the use of technology in risk assessment, risk prediction, prevention and treatment, and as the vehicle for delivery of the intervention.
+Mental health research in general is incorporating technological innovations that are increasingly a standard part of health care delivery and research: cloud-based and mobile technologies and devices, social media, use of EHRs, web portals, secure messaging, and the development of big data platforms are all areas where research is rapidly growing.

-In the arena of therapeutic devices, both mobile and non-mobile devices are of interest, as research on evolving electro-convulsive therapy (ECT) and transcranial magnetic stimulation (TMS) protocols, as well as more experimental treatments such as magnetic seizure therapy (MST), are assessing for potential impact on suicidal ideation and behavior.
-These treatment modalities may have a beneficial effect on suicidal ideation in some patients, including providing rapid anti-suicidality action.
-25, 26, 27, 28 In contrast to their approach with psychiatric medications discussed above, the FDA has not issued a guidance with regard to assessment of suicidal ideation and behavior when conducting research using ECT, TMS, and other devices used in the delivery of psychiatric treatment.29
+In the arena of therapeutic devices, research on evolving electro-convulsive therapy (ECT) and transcranial magnetic stimulation (TMS) protocols, as well as more experimental treatments such as magnetic seizure therapy (MST), are assessing for potential impact on suicidal ideation and behavior.
+These treatment modalities may have a beneficial effect on suicidal ideation in some patients, including providing rapid anti-suicidality action 52,53,54,55.
+In contrast to their approach with psychiatric medications discussed above, the FDA has not issued a guidance with regard to assessment of suicidal ideation and behavior when conducting research using ECT, TMS, and other devices used in the delivery of psychiatric treatment 56.

 Social media suicide prevention research raises ethical questions for investigators regarding not only the appropriate response to and management of the safety of potentially suicidal study participants, but introduces “by-standers”, those who become aware that someone is at-risk of suicide through an on-line setting (e.g., Facebook and Instagram tools).
 These are questions that are generating significant interest among researchers as technology represents a rapidly developing area impacting broadly on study conduct in areas such as informed consent, monitoring and reporting, risk management, and data quality and security.

-Automated risk assessment and management is increasingly used in studies in which suicide-related outcomes are likely, and, in some cases, a primary study endpoint.
+Automated risk assessment and management is increasingly used in studies in which suicide-related outcomes are likely, and, in some cases, are the primary study endpoint.
 Researchers need to anticipate what can go awry when using electronic methods of ascertaining suicide risk levels.
-For example, if study participant risk is identified via a computer program that processes electronic data based on participant responses to remote assessments, an error or bug in the program could interfere with planned safety procedures.
+This can include hardware and logistical challenges such as poor cellular phone and Wi-Fi connections.
+With regard to software, many other problems can occur.
+For example, if study participant risk is identified via a computer program that processes electronic data based on participant responses to remote assessments, an error or “bug” in the program could interfere with planned safety procedures.
 Programming errors and bugs can impact the scoring of assessments and notification failures.
 This issue also applies to electronic methods of identifying participants eligible for study enrollment; programming errors or problems with an electronic algorithm can lead to participants who are eligible for the study not being enrolled or ineligible participants being enrolled.
-These types of potential problems should be anticipated, and stress tests and other types of accuracy checks built into procedures can allow study teams to identify problems and rectify them quickly.
+These types of potential problems should be anticipated, and stress tests and other types of regular accuracy checks built into procedures can allow study teams to identify problems and rectify them quickly.

 Relatedly, study teams should consider what level of data security they need to build in to their study protocols when the study involves potential exposure of personally identifiable information (PII) and other sensitive information (e.g., suicide risk).
 Studies that include the use of relatively basic technologies (e.g., texting, email), as well as larger and more complex systems (e.g., sensor data, social media, EHRs, and studies with significant data being transferred between independent databases) will need to work with data security experts during the study planning process.